chef/chef-web-docs/includes_delivery/includes_delivery_setup_workstation_authenticate.rst

        Are you sure you want to continue connecting (yes/no)? yes
        Warning: Permanently added '[10.194.11.99]:8989' (RSA) to the list of known hosts. channel 0: protocol error: close rcvd twice
        Hi sally@chef!
-You've successfully authenticated, but Chef Delivery does not provide shell access.
+You've successfully authenticated, but Chef Automate does not provide shell access.
                             Connection to 10.194.11.99 closed.